Geeks-Solutions/vue-sections/README.md

 },
 ````

+## Tailwind Support

+ - Add "bootstrap-vue": "^2.21.2" to the package json dependencies
+ - Add 'bootstrap-vue/nuxt', to nuxt.config.js in modules

 ## For Contributors

 If you wish to contribute to this project, head to this [wiki](https://github.com/Geeks-Solutions/vue-sections/wiki) and follow the instructions there.